nbwmaker/dku_snowflake_demo/README.md

 * SF_ROLE - Snowflake role to use for deployment, ACCOUNTADMIN was used for this demo
 * SF_USERNAME - Snowflake user with privilege to use the provided Snowflake account, database, warehouse, and role
 * SF_PASSWORD - Snowflake user's authentication
+* SF_KAGGLE_USERNAME - Kaggle username for which you have API access
+* SF_KAGGLE_TOKEN - Kaggle API access token to pair with the Kaggle user

 For expanding the deployment of the Flask API, an SF_IMG_REPO secret would be needed for directing the docker image push.